 9) Babbel – Babbel has a subscription based language learning app and e-learning platform.
 Their product is used by millions of people around the globe and you could be part of taking it to the next level.
 They are hiring staff for customer care, marketing, sales, engineering etc. They also speak English at the workplace.

 10) Tesla – Tesla is expanding their presence in Europe by building a new factory just outside of Berlin.
 They only have a handful of open positions right now, but expect the number of people they will hire to only increase as time goes by.
 At the time of this blog post’s publication, they are looking for HR staff, technicians, and security engineers, and more.
 Some job openings are in English.
 On a side note, do you know there’s a Nikola Tesla Museum in Belgrade?
 You should visit!

-As mentioned above, this list started as a top ten and will be frequently updated.
-So check back here often as we continue to expand this list.
+As mentioned above, this list started as a top ten and will be frequently updated – we’re now at 25 featured companies.
+Check back here often as this list grows.

 Are we missing any of the big players?
 Any of the smaller ones?
 Drop us a comment below and we’ll be sure to add your suggestions.